konnano/brew_list/README.en.md

 After downloading, run ./init.sh in the brew_list-main folder

-It takes a little time to create the cache file, the command is brew_list
+It takes a little time to create the cache file, the command name is brew_list

 Uninstall ./init.sh unlink in the brew_list-main folder